An Electron Model with Synchrotron Radiation

-A detailed discussion of the synchrotron radiation of the electron has been done by Iwanenko and Sokolov\cite{bibB:I-S-rad}.
-The radiated power of relativistic electrons in spherical coordinates for the $n$-th mode, circulation radius $a$, and Bessel functions $J_n(z)$ is given by
+A detailed discussion of the synchrotron radiation of the real electron has been done by Iwanenko and Sokolov\cite{bibB:I-S-rad}.
+The radiated power of relativistic electrons in spherical coordinates for the $n$-th radiation mode, radius $a$ of circulation, and Bessel functions $J_n(z)$ is given by

 For $\beta=1$, integrated and summed over the equally weighted modes this leads to

 with

 Examples are: